rtanri/project-one/README.md

-# Project One: 2D Tower Defense Game
+# Project One: Job Hunters

 [Click for Live Demo](https://dreamy-edison-d56176.netlify.app/)

-Inspired by "Plant vs Zombie" where some enemies spawned from the right side walking to the left direction.
+Inspired by "Plant vs Zombie", this game help all job applicants that come from everywhere to get their dream job from either SMEs or Global companies.

 Game Objective:
-Player build towers to send job interviews to Job Applicants.
+Player build company to send job interviews to Job Applicants.
 Everyone have to get a job!

 # How to Play